eduNEXT/eox-audit-model/README.rst

 Eox-audit-model is a Django application designed to provide an audit model for tracking and logging changes within the Open edX platform.
 This plugin saves information in the database about executed methods, creating a detailed audit trail of various operations.
-Developed as part of the Edunext Open Extensions (EOX), **eox-audit-model** assists administrators and developers in maintaining comprehensive monitoring and ensuring better oversight of the platform's activities.
+Developed as part of the Edunext Open edX Extensions (EOX), **eox-audit-model** assists administrators and developers in maintaining comprehensive monitoring and ensuring better oversight of the platform's activities.

 Features